joejag/tech-lead-talk/the_talk.md

 The situation: Let's treat everyone the same.
 Encourage a self-organising team, just get involved when things veer off course.
 This ends up with devs stuggling for 5 days.
 Or

-* Every dev is like a seed, you need to figure out how the best way to make it grow
+* Every dev is like a seed, you need to figure out how to create the right environment for them to flourish
 * Is it ok to tell people what to do?
 Yes Sometimes.
 * Situational Management Theory
 * You need to know the task and the skills of hte person